Pointergeist/PHC-mouse-movement-gen/README.md

 - **What are common use cases?**
   Anti-bot testing, automation, UX research, and more.
 - **What anti bots are supported?**
-  Hcap, funcap, recap, akamai, perimeterx and datadome
+  Hcap, funcap, recap, akamai, perimeterx and datadome.
 - **Is there help with integration?**
   Yes, you will receive individual help to get PHC running for your use case.